devicetree-org/devicetree-specification/source/acknowledgements.rst

 We would like to acknowledge their contributions.

-We would also like to acknowledge the contribution of the PowerPC and ARM Linux communities that developed and implemented the flattened device tree concept.
+We would also like to acknowledge the contribution of the PowerPC and ARM Linux communities that developed and implemented the flattened devicetree concept.